Zegocover/fleet-api-docs/docs/vehicle_endpoint.md

 ### Create Vehicle

-Create a vehicle and add it to your fleet.
-The **coverStartsAt** field represents when you would like the vehicle added to your policy and for the cover to start.
+Add a new vehicle to your fleet

 `POST /v2/fleet/vehicle/`